Jingzjingz/odin-recipes/README.md

-My first Website, will just use HTML now but it will be more complex in teh future.
+My first Website, will just use HTML now but it will be more complex in the future.
 No giving up!